Dasharo/Openness-Score/README.md

 options:
   -o OUTPUT, --output OUTPUT
-                        Specifies the directory where to store the results -v, --verbose         Print verbose information during the image parsing -m, --mkdocs          Export the report for Dasharo mkdocs -V, --version         show program's version number and exit
+                        Specifies the directory where to store the results -a MICROARCH, --microarch MICROARCH
+                        CPU michroarchitecture supported by the firmware binary to be passed to ifdtool -v, --verbose         Print verbose information during the image parsing -m, --mkdocs          Export the report for Dasharo mkdocs -V, --version         show program's version number and exit